electron-react-boilerplate/electron-react-boilerplate/README.md

 - --version, -v: Electron version (default: latest version)
 - --asar, -a: [asar](https://github.com/atom/asar) support (default: false)
 - --icon, -i: Application icon
+- --all: pack for all platforms

-Use `electron-packager` to pack your app for darwin (osx), linux and win32 (windows) platform.
-After build, you will see them in `release` folder.
+Use `electron-packager` to pack your app with `--all` options for darwin (osx), linux and win32 (windows) platform.
+After build, you will find them in `release` folder.
+Otherwise, you will only find one for your os.

 `test`, `tools`, `release` folder and devDependencies in `package.json` will be ignored by default.